#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 I’ve talked to enough people to know that I’m not unique in preferring peace.
 Yet, conflict remains, and it doesn’t seem to be going away anytime soon.
 In fact, in Matthew 24, Jesus makes it clear to his disciples that conflict will remain until he returns (Matt.
 24:6).
 Jesus spoke of wars and rumors of wars, of division and strife, as hallmarks of a fallen world awaiting redemption.
 This isn’t just about global conflicts; it’s true in our personal lives, too.
 From heated family disputes to church disagreements, conflict is woven into the fabric of our existence this side of glory.

-Whatever your situation, reading this implies that you’re trying to handle conflict in a way that honors God and restores relationships.
+Whatever your situation, reading this implies that you’re trying to how to handle disagreements in a way that honors God and restores relationships.
 That’s a good thing.

 The good news is that one day, all conflict will be eradicated.
 Christ will return, establish his kingdom, and strife will be a distant memory.
 Imagine a world where every conversation is marked by love, where disagreements no longer divide, and where peace reigns in every heart.
 This is the hope we cling to as believers—a future where conflict is replaced by the perfect harmony of God’s kingdom (Rev. 21:4).
 So, if you feel discouraged by conflict but are trusting in Christ, know that it’s only a temporary reality!